jinndi/WGDashboard-sing-box/README.md

 - If you are using Caddy (`wgd-caddy` service), first in the settings panel, specify the path to the panel itself, and set the `PROXY` variable in its service, for example: `3xui:2053/<your-path>`.

-- Finally, configure outbounds and routing in 3x-ui according to your needs
+- Finally, configure outbounds and routing (ips, protocols) in 3x-ui according to your needs

 <hr>
 </details>